devgioele/dotfiles/README.md

 # Setup

-What comes next is a list of the software I most commonly use on my machines.
+What comes next is a list of the basic software found on my machines.

 The selection criteria is inspired by [the suckless philosophy](https://suckless.org/philosophy/):
 - FOSS (obviously)